exploratory projects

 Research Team

-MAIN UPPER IMAGE Traditional wool blanket coat (“Pope blanket”). © Filomena Silvano
+MAIN UPPER IMAGE Traditional wool blanket (“Pope blanket”). © Filomena Silvano